jchook/stega/README.md

 Contributing
 ------------

-Feel free to submit pull requests.
+Feel free to open an issue or submit a pull request.

 Roadmap
 -------

-- Support embedding/extracting files and binary data in the demo
-- Support for embedding file names for easy/meaningful extraction
+- [x] Basic proof of concept (Web demo)
+- [x] Factor-out portable TypeScript core
+- [x] CLI tool
+- [ ] Embedding/extracting consecutive chunks of data including multiple files and their metadata
-- Detection tool to reveal whether data is hidden in a PNG's LSBs
+- [ ] Detection mode to predict or illustrate whether data is hidden in a PNG's LSBs
+- [ ] Efficient rewrite in Go/Rust/etc

 License